-- Nature Conservation Movement of Serbia (founded in 1960 and still active)
+- Nature Conservation Movement of Serbia (founded in 1960)

-Turbulent phase of disintegration of SFRY and transition from socialism to capitalism in the 1990s, has led to transformation of youth work as a concept.
+The turbulent phase of disintegration of the SFRY and transition from socialism to capitalism in the 1990s led to a transformation of youth work as a concept.
 As the previous forms of organization ceased to exist and the decade was marked by student protests and a change of government - various activities, and NGO programmes and youth projects in Serbia were supported by international organisations.
 A significant number of programmes and projects were specifically designed for refugee and internally displaced children and youth (CoE Country sheet on youth work in Serbia).

-First efforts to establish an institutional mechanism for youth activities were made in the first years of the 21st century by forming the Youth Section within the then Ministry of Education and Sports.
+The first efforts to establish an institutional mechanism for youth activities were made in the first years of the twenty-first century by forming the Youth Section within the then Ministry of Education and Sports.
 This, however, was not long lasting due to lack of systematic political support (Ibidem).

-The National Association of Youth Workers (NAPOR) was established in 2009 to ensure the quality of youth work programs, to standardize and professionalize it and make it recognized by young people, institutions working with young people, the state and society in general.
-In its work so farm NAPOR has influenced policy development and helped developed quality assurance mechanisms for its implementation at the national and local levels.
+The National Association of Youth Workers (NAPOR) was established in 2009 to ensure the quality of youth work programmes, to standardize and professionalize it and make youth work recognized by young people, institutions working with young people, the state and society in general.
+In its work so far, NAPOR has influenced policy development and helped developed quality assurance mechanisms for its implementation at the national and local levels.

 Youth work is defined within the Law on Youth (2011) in Article 3 as youth activities organised by and for young people, based on non-formal education, carried out in young people’s free time and undertaken with the aim of improving the conditions for personal and social development of young people, in accordance with their needs and abilities, in which young people voluntarily participate.